o-murphy/py-ballisticcalc/docs/concepts/unit.md

 0.549km
 ```

-The default can be modified like this:
+The default precision and symbol can be modified like this:
 ```python
 >>> UnitPropsDict[Unit.Kilometer] = UnitProps("kilometer", 5, " kilometers")
 >>> print(d << Distance.Kilometer)